What Is Break-Even Analysis and How to Calculate it?

 Break-Even Interpretation

-The analysis of the break-even point allows the company to make projections knowing the cost-volume-utility relationship of its products.
-The contribution margin of products determines the strategy that the company should follow.
+The analysis of the break-even point allows the company to make projections, knowing the cost-volume-utility relationship of its products.
+The contribution margin of products determines the company's strategy.

 • If the contribution margin ratio is higher, the company’s sales volume to generate profits is lower.
-This suggests that products having a lower contribution margin must have a higher turnover, covering fixed costs and achieving a profit.
+This suggests that products with a lower contribution margin must have a higher turnover to cover fixed costs and achieve a profit.

 • Based on the above results, the company can make decisions regarding the price and costs of its products.